 Leslie holds a Bachelor of Arts from Bryn Mawr College and Master of Science in Management from the MIT Sloan School of Management.

 Prior to joining IMS Josh was a senior business analyst with mdsl, a market leader in the telecom expense management field.
-In that role, Josh was responsible for integrations between the mdsl platform's procurement tool and various vendor systems as well as end-user experience through the procurement process.
+In that role, Josh was responsible for designing and managing integrations between the mdsl platform's procurement tool and various vendor systems as well as end-user experience through the procurement process.

-Originally from the Florida panhandle, Josh currently resides in New Jersey with his wife and their dog enjoying the turning of the 4 seasons.
+Originally from the Florida panhandle, Josh currently resides in New Jersey with his wife, his son, and their dog enjoying the turning of the 4 seasons.

 Andy holds a Bachelor of Science and Engineering in Civil Engineering from Princeton University and a Master of Science in Structural Engineering from Rensselaer Polytechnic Institute.